 If you are determined to take on the task of removing the snow from your roof yourself, a few snow removal tips can prove safe and effective.

-- Make a plan and prepare – it's not uncommon for individuals to experience weather-related ailments such as frostbite, hypothermia, or even cardiac arrest while exerting themselves in the harsh winter elements.
+It's not uncommon for individuals to experience weather-related ailments such as frostbite, hypothermia, or even cardiac arrest while exerting themselves in the harsh winter elements.
 Prepare for any outdoor work by ensuring you are warmly dressed in layers, wearing a hat and gloves, and don't forget a pair of warm work boots.

-- Monitor the forecasts – when determining the time that is best to remove snow and ice from your roof, don't forget to check and monitor the weather forecast.
+When determining the time that is best to remove snow and ice from your roof, don't forget to check and monitor the weather forecast.
 Winter weather can be very unpredictable, and the last thing you will want to do is spend the time clearing your roof only to have to turn around and do it again in a very short time.
 However, if you can remove a few inches of snow before mother nature dumps several more inches, then it will be in your best interest to get it done.

 Snow and ice removal is a strenuous and, in some instances, dangerous job.
 If you are unsure of doing the job yourself, be sure to reach out to a professional roofing contractor who can remove the snow and ice for you.